PRINCIPLES

 We stand for capitalism

-We believe the ownership of private property and the free exchange of goods and services are central to the liberty of the individual citizen and fundamental to the American way of life.
-While we acknowledge the role of government in regulating the economy to ensure fair competition between privately-held businesses, its duty to create healthy macroeconomic conditions to promote prosperity and the general welfare, and its moral obligation to provide sensible basic services for the well-being of its People and the survival of the most vulnerable among us, we believe the government is constitutionally required to respect and defend the property rights of our fellow citizens at all times.
+While we acknowledge the role of government in regulating the economy to ensure fair competition between privately-held businesses; its duty to create healthy macroeconomic conditions to promote prosperity and the general welfare; and its moral obligation to provide sensible basic services for the well-being of its People and the survival of the most vulnerable among us, we believe government is constitutionally required to respect and defend the property rights of our fellow citizens at all times.

 We stand for electing honest and humble public servants of all the people

-We believe public servants must serve all their constituents, work tirelessly to help solve their problems, and have the courage to clearly inform them when a tough decision is needed.
-But we also understand it is unrealistic to expect all our public servants to be pillars of integrity, humility, and a modest heart if the people they serve are themselves corrupt and sell their vote to the highest bidder.
-We believe we have a responsibility, as citizens and as voters, to hold ourselves and our elected officials to the highest standards.
-In a democracy, it has been noted, the People get the government they deserve.
+We believe our elected officials must serve all their constituents, work tirelessly to help solve their problems, and have the courage to clearly inform them when a tough decision is needed.
+But we also understand it is unrealistic to expect our officeholders to be pillars of integrity, humility, and modesty if the people they are elected to serve are willing to sell their vote to the highest bidder.

 We stand opposed to the use of intimidation and violence to silence political views

-We firmly support the right of the American people to peacefully express their opinions, no matter how objectionable they may be to some.
-We believe the “marketplace of ideas” will, if left alone, select the best ideas and scrap the worst ones.
-We oppose all movements which seek to silence or exclude ideas and viewpoints for failing to adhere to a particular political ideology.
-And we cannot, and will not, tolerate any intimidation, violence or the threat of either in an effort to deny any of our fellow citizens their right of free speech -- as we believe all Americans should, lest we begin the process of losing it.
+And we cannot, and will not, tolerate intimidation, violence, or the threat of either in an effort to deny any of our fellow citizens their right of free speech — as we believe all Americans should, lest we begin the process of losing it.

-We stand for meritocracy
+We stand for virtue

-We believe the most intelligent, creative, talented and hard-working among us should not be denied their proper reward from the exercise of these traits.
-Our most productive citizens drive the economic, social and cultural engines which support us all.
-Not only does society suffer when we create less incentive in others to develop and use the best skills they have to offer, we believe allowing our fellow citizens to enjoy the fruits of their own labor is simply a matter of justice.
+Our most able and productive citizens drive the economic, social and cultural engines which support us all.
+Not only does society suffer when we create less incentive in others to develop and use the best skills they have to offer, but we also believe allowing our fellow citizens to enjoy the fruits of their own labor is simply a matter of justice.

 We stand for the right of the voter to choose the candidate who best represents them